 As soon as summertime hits, this is the only sandwich we’re interested in.
 This matcha mint chocolate chip ice cream sandwich is dairy-free, but gets its creamy base by blitzing sweet coconut milk and soaked cashews in the blender.
-And while matcha is great on its own, we decided to give the ice cream an extra kick by mixing in refreshing mint.
+And while the matcha-moringa pairing in our Focus elixir blend is great on its own, we decided to give the ice cream an extra kick by mixing in refreshing mint.
 Trust us, matcha and mint are a matcha made in heaven!
 The “sandwich” component of this frozen treat are two gluten-free chocolate cookies.
 They nicely complement the chocolate chips in the ice cream, and are lightly sweetened with coconut sugar.

 The great thing about this recipe is that it’s for everyone, no matter your level of commitment to ice cream.
 Whether you’re a die hard ice cream fan looking for any excuse to use your ice cream maker, or partial to the no-churn method, this recipe can be made by all.
 Just follow the recipe that best suits your needs!

 - 1 3/4 cups light or full-fat coconut milk (full-fat will result in a creamier texture)

 - 1 ½ cups raw cashews, soaked minimum 6 hours or overnight and then drained*

 - ¼ cup coconut oil, melted